-Caldbeck is a traditional fell village situated in the Northern Fells of the English Lake District or the "Back O' Skidda" as the locals call it.
-Almost equidistant from Cockermouth, Keswick, Penrith and Carlisle, this village gem in North Cumbria is well worth a visit!.
-The huntsman John Peel of the song fame"Do yee ken john Peel" was born and lived in Caldbeck and his grave can be seen in the churchyard .
+Caldbeck and Hesket Newmarket are traditional villages situated in the Northern Fells of the English Lake District or the "Back O' Skidda" as the locals call it.
+Almost equidistant from Cockermouth, Keswick, Penrith and Carlisle, these village gems in North Cumbria are well worth a visit!
+The huntsman John Peel of the song fame "Do yee ken john Peel" was born and lived in Caldbeck and his grave can be seen in the churchyard.

 The area is one of the more remote and lesser known parts of the Lake District, but boasts some outstanding scenery and some of the best, less frequented walking in the whole of the Lake District.
 Skiddaw and Blencathra can be reached from the North along quieter footpaths than the usual approaches from the South, and there are many other fine fells to explore such as High Pike and Carrock Fell.

 Mining in the local fells behind Caldbeck began as early as the 13th Century but the hey day was in the 17th century, with the last mine closing in the 1960's.
 These fells are rich in a variety of minerals, in particular lead, copper and barytes.
 It was once a common saying that "Caldbeck and the Caldbeck Fells are worth all England else" because of the extensive range of minerals to be found in the area.
 The industry is now gone and what remains exist now blend into the countryside.